dbrg77/beautiful-jekyll/_posts/2018-07-02-setting-up-public-links-for-ucsc-visualisation.md

 After the transfer, if I enter this address in my Chrome/Firefox `ftp://ngs.sanger.ac.uk/production/teichmann/xi`, I should be able to see the file there.
 Note: files are synced hourly, so you might exprience a delay between getting files to the directory and being able to see the files via the ftp address.

-To visualise the file, I can just go to UCSC genome browser to add a custom track by (just an example):
+To visualise the file, I can just go to UCSC genome browser to add a custom track by (just an example, the following text should be in one single line):

 ```
 track type=bigWig name=chip_seq description=the_best_chip_seq_ever_pileup